 We cannot hold two emotions at the same time.
 “Both feelings constitute your emotional reality but can’t be felt, or experienced, to the same degree simultaneously.” according to author and psychologist Leon F. Seltzer, Ph.D.

-One way to overcome fear is to take a realistic look at what will happen if your greatest fear comes true.
-Take a peek from a safe place at the absolutely worst case scenario, and ask yourself, does the reality of the situation justify your fear?
+One way to overcome fear is to consider what will happen if your greatest fear comes true.
+Take a peek from a safe place at the worst-case scenario, and ask yourself, does the reality of the situation justify your fear?
 You may see that even if the worst thing did happen, it may not be as terrible as you imagine.

-Is being laid off, making errors on the job, dealing with difficult customers, speaking in front of customers, having conflict with coworkers or with your boss, or receiving a bad performance review so terrible?
+Is being laid off, making errors on the job, dealing with demanding customers, speaking in front of customers, having conflict with coworkers or your boss, or receiving a bad performance review so terrible?

 If it does happen, it may point to a change that needs to occur, or it may point to an even greater fear hidden from your view.

 Being escorted out the door was awkward for the people in the office who witnessed my departure that Friday afternoon.
-It was a unique experience, where someone cried and it wasn’t me.
-What I could not have anticipated was how devastated I felt about losing my work family, specifically the design teams I led.
+It was a unique experience where someone cried, and it wasn’t me.
+I could not have anticipated how devastated I felt about losing my work family, specifically the design teams I led.